-- Version Version of the software

-- SN Serial number of the instrument

-- Protocol ver Version of the protocol parameter set.
-For the best compatibility, ensure that the

-protocols are of the same version.

-- Memory used The amount of protocol memory that is in use as a percentage of total memory.
+- Protocol ver: Version of the protocol parameter set.
+For the best compatibility, ensure that the protocols are of the same version. - Memory used: The amount of protocol memory that is in use as a percentage of total memory.

 Reports

 You can export the available reports to a USB memory device for viewing, printing, or saving.